farzadasgari/proadv/docs/filtration/replacement/replacement.md

 - This function uses cubic polynomial interpolation to estimate missing data points based on neighboring values.
 - If a missing data point (spike) occurs near the boundaries of the velocities array, linear interpolation is used instead of cubic polynomial interpolation.
 - The input velocities array is modified in-place to replace missing data points with interpolated values.

+## Simple Moving Average

+Replace spike values in velocities array with the `Moving Average` of main data.
+It returns modified data with spikes replaced by moving average of main data.
+An array containing the modified data.

+This function has three parameters:
+1. **velocities (array_like)**: Array of velocity data.
+An array-like object containing velocity values.
+2. **spike_indices (array_like)**: Indices of spikes.
+An array-like object containing the indices of detected spikes.
+3. **window_size (int, optional)**: The size of the window for the moving average.
+This is a desired value.
+Defaults to 20.
+Must be less than or equal to the         size of the data array.
+If the window size is larger than the size of the data array, it raises a ValueError.

+## Exponential Moving Average

+This function replaces the spike values in velocities array with the `Exponential Moving Average` values of the main data.
+It returns modified data with spikes replaced by exponential moving average of main data.
+An array containing the modified data.

+This function has three parameters:
+1. **velocities (array_like)**: Array of velocity data.
+An array-like object containing velocity values.
+2. **spike_indices (array_like)**: Indices of spikes.
+An array-like object containing the indices of detected spikes.
+3. **alpha (float, optional)**: Smoothing factor between 0 and 1.
+Higher alpha discounts older observations faster.
+Default is 0.2.
+If alpha is not between 0        and 1 (inclusive), It raises a ValueError.